Lightnet/threepolygonenginejs/README.md

   The modules would handle set up for render, input, physics and other things.
 As well server and client filter or configure settings.

+  It base on the BevyEngine design.
+But still wanted to keep loop very simple as possible for the module set up.

 # Main server:
  It depend on the packages.
  Hono js is cross platform for nodejs and bun.